grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 - Set the shard size of one or more tenants to `0`; this will shard the given tenant's rule groups across all ingesters.
 - Decrease the total number of ruler replicas by the number of idle replicas.

-### MimirQuerierHasNotScanTheBucket

-This alert fires when a Mimir querier is not successfully scanning blocks in the storage (bucket).
-A querier is expected to periodically iterate the bucket to find new and deleted blocks (defaults to every 5m) and if it's not successfully synching the bucket since a long time, it may end up querying only a subset of blocks, thus leading to potentially partial results.

-How to **investigate**:

-- Look for any scan error in the querier logs (ie. networking or rate limiting issues)

 ### MimirStoreGatewayHasNotSyncTheBucket

 This alert fires when a Mimir store-gateway is not successfully scanning blocks in the storage (bucket).
 A store-gateway is expected to periodically iterate the bucket to find new and deleted blocks (defaults to every 5m) and if it's not successfully synching the bucket for a long time, it may end up querying only a subset of blocks, thus leading to potentially partial results.